 - How to use automated testing software tools.

-- Working with Accessible Rich Internet Applications (ARIA).
+- Working with Accessible Rich Internet Applications.

-Accessibility training impact and results
+Front-end developer accessibility training impact and outcomes

 Hactar came to our experts, understanding the vital need to improve their accessibility knowledge base.
 Their team required the skills and confidence to implement accessible features on every site that they build.